Bye in Tennis

-In this article, we’re going to cover everything you need to know about the term ‘bye’ in tennis.
+In this article, I’m going to share everything you need to know about the term ‘bye’ in tennis.

 Definition